yogaesh/discountify/README.md

 ## Test coverage

 Discountify has 100% test coverage.
-The coverage report is available at: ${PROJECT_ROOT}/build/reports/coverage/index.html.
+The coverage report will be available at: ${PROJECT_ROOT}/build/reports/coverage/index.html when you run `gradle test jacocoTestReport`.
 For obvious reasons, a portion of the code such as POJO classes, classes with getters/setters only or classes using built-in Java/Spring features only, are not included in the report.

 ## Caveats